-Before we left, I whipped up a batch of these veggie burgers.
-I understand that the eternal quest for veggie burgers is to find one that doesn’t fall apart but I think you might be missing out.
+I understand that the eternal quest for the veggie burger is to find one that doesn’t fall apart but I think you might be missing out.
 Sure, this burger might fall apart while you are eating but the flavors are not to be missed.
 This burger is an imitation of my favorite veggie burger from Tower Cafe.
 While I love beans, it’s nice to have a veggie burger option that doesn’t include them.

 As stated, this burger may fall apart but I included a couple of ingredients to aid in the cohesiveness.
-Short grain brown rice and the sweet brown rice (you can find it from my favorite rice people- usually in the bulk-bins of the co-ops) have a bit more starch than long-grain brown rice.
+Short grain brown rice has a bit more starch than long-grain brown rice.
 This helps create a bit more binding.
-However, if you can’t find sweet brown rice, use all short-grain brown rice.
 The egg is also important for this same reason.
 The nuts can be changed out based on what you have on hand.
 If a burger isn’t your thing, a simplified crumble is also delicious!

 As for buns, I loosely used the Kitchn’s recipe but used half whole-wheat and half unbleached all purpose flour, honey instead of the sugar, and did an egg wash (1 large egg + 1 tablespoon water) then sprinkled sesame/poppy seeds on top of the buns right before baking.